 If any of these procedures were not followed, your BAC results may be inadmissible, which can significantly strengthen your case.
 Our Florissant, MO legal team conducts thorough investigations into testing equipment, maintenance records, and law enforcement procedures to find potential grounds for dismissing or reducing your suspension.

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Florissant, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Florissant, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Florissant, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Florissant, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-The appeal moves to a de novo hearing, where the Florissant, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
-Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Florissant, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.
+Once it’s filed, the case moves to a de novo hearing, where the Florissant, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Florissant, MO DWI/DUI attorneys to present a stronger defense.

-When you hire a Combs Waterkotte DWI administrative hearing lawyer in or around Florissant, MO, you’re not just selecting a top-rated DWI administrative hearing lawyer lawyer in Florissant, MO and beyond – you are safeguarding your license, your rights, your freedom, and your future.
-Along with experienced DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for Florissant, MO residents:
+When you hire a Combs Waterkotte Florissant, MO DWI administrative hearing lawyer, you’re not just choosing a top-rated DWI administrative hearing lawyer lawyer in Florissant, MO and throughout Missouri – you’re securing your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for Florissant, MO residents:

-Act Now—Speak with a Florissant, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges
+Don’t Wait—Contact a Florissant, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges

 A DWI/DUI arrest in Florissant, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
-You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
-Act fast to hire a Florissant, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.
+You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
+Act fast to get a Florissant, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.